-The add/drop/withdrawal fee is \$10 per transaction.
-The student has the responsibility of submitting the form to the Records Office for processing and is responsible for fees and penalties incurred for late submission.
+The add/drop/withdrawal fee is \$10 per transaction effective the first day of classes for the semester.
+The student has the responsibility of submitting the electronic form to the Records Office for processing and is responsible for fees and penalties incurred for late submission.
 Students who drop all of their coursework will be refunded student fees for that semester.
 Please see the Financial Information section later in this Catalog for more information on fees related to registration changes.